 Stores objects in an ODBC data source.
-The APIs are modelled after a simple key value store.
+The APIs are modeled after a simple key value store.

 Stores an object into the ODBC data source.
 The object is identified by a key, and optionally, by a version (key+version).
 By default, the object is serialized and compressed.
 Returns True if successful.

-The key and the version should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc) supported by the data source.
+The key and the version should be of some SQL character type (CHAR, VARCHAR, NVARCHAR, etc.) supported by the data source.
 The value column should be a binary type (VARBINARY for instance).
-Some conversions to other types might work, however, they are dependant on the ODBC driver and on the underlying package functions.
+Some conversions to other types might work, however, they are dependent on the ODBC driver and on the underlying package functions.